Nikola-Drinkov/Programming-Basics/README.md

 # Programming-Basics-SoftUni
-This is a project with solved problems from the Programming Basics module.
+This repository contains completed tasks from the SoftUni Programming Basics module.